mhhollomon/hugo-theme-vellichor/README.md

 ### partials

-The following partials can be copied from the theme directory into your site's `layout\partial` directory in order to customize.
+The following partials can be copied from the theme directory into your site's `layout/partial` directory in order to customize.

 ```
 cp themes/hugo-theme-vellichore/layouts/partial/<partial> ./layouts/partial